 So, combining a traditional neck lift with a facelift is an obvious way to extend your rejuvenation up through the lower and mid-face areas.

 Any facial procedure could really be combined.
-For instance, rhinoplasty and blepharoplasty could be combined with a neck lift, particularly if the patient already had a facelift performed in earlier years.
+For instance, blepharoplasty could be combined with a neck lift, particularly if the patient already had a facelift performed in earlier years.

 If you’re interested in combining procedures into a single surgical session, this is something to discuss with Dr. Schaffer during your consultation.
 You do need to take into consideration your recovery, though, as adding an additional surgical area can make an already somewhat involved recovery even more so.